-The complete system along with material and framing is tested and/or assessed to meet the requirements of BS476: Part 22.
+The complete system along with material and framing is tested and/or assessed to meet the requirements of BS476: Part 22 and/or AS1530: Part 4.

 Jointing

 Plain butt joints between machined edges of boards.
 (1) Joints filled in preparation for painting.
 (2) Joints filled and taped in preparation for decoration.
 (3)